 Explore the Old temples of Luang Prabang!

-When in Luang Prabang, it is a no-brainer to explore the old temples!
+When traveling in Luang Prabang, it is a no-brainer to explore the old temples!
 They are omnipresent!
 At the bend of every street, an exquisite temple stands in pride with all her gold and red intricate detailing!

 The Famous Night Market of Luang Prabang!

-One thing you must not miss when in Luang Prabang is exploring the night market at the old town city center.
+One thing you must not miss when traveling in Luang Prabang is exploring the night market at the old town city center.
 It is a bustling and vibrant confluence of world travelers and hill tribes who live adjacent to the old town.
 I can not begin to list out all the products on display and sell at Luang Prabang night market.

-On display are beautiful indegenous textiles, handwoven with care and hues with indigo cultivated at the backyard of the communities.
-The space is also shared between various handicraft, say a miniature wobbly dragon or an elephant woven in shining threads.
+On display are beautiful indigenous textiles, handwoven with care and hues with indigo cultivated at the backyard of the communities.
+The space is also shared between various handicrafts, say a miniature wobbly dragon or an elephant woven in shining threads.
 Local moonshine and Laotian rice wine are on sale.
 There are glass bottles filled with snakes and scorpions.
 Some of the vendors bring in buffalo horns and old figurines, looking like antique pieces.
 I dare not ask what is the source of these products!